Paid In Kind (PIK) Interest

 Example: Paid In Kind (PIK) Interest

 Given below is information about the PIK debt raised by a company and the steps to forecast the interest expense and the PIK note ending balance.
+Download the accompanying free Excel template and test it yourself.

 Given below is the PIK note balance in year 0.